-In FY13, the MDA anticipates releasing another Request for Proposals (RFP).
+In FY13, the MDA anticipates releasing another Request for Proposals (RFP) for the Clean Water Research Program.

-- Highlights from MDA research projects completed in FY12 include: - The Agricultural Best Management Practices (AgBMP) Assessment and Tracking Tool: This tool includes: an electronic database of information related to agricultural BMPs and their application toward cleaner water in Minnesota; a web-based BMP assessment tool, for use in designing BMP scenarios and quantifying their anticipated impact; web-based BMP tracking tool, for tracking the implementation of BMPs and holding information related to their installation and use in Minnesota. - The Agricultural BMP Handbook for Minnesota: A comprehensive inventory of agricultural Best Management Practices that address water quality impairments in Minnesota.
-This handbook includes: a definition of AgBMP that affect water quality, an estimate of the effectiveness of each AgBMP, an estimate for the cost of design, installation and maintenance, a list of the potential barriers to adoption, and a list of knowledge gaps.
+• Highlights from MDA research projects completed in FY12 include:

+The AgBMP Assessment and Tracking Tool: This tool includes: an electronic database of information related to AgBMPs and their application toward cleaner water in Minnesota; a web-based BMP assessment tool, for use in designing BMP scenarios and quantifying their anticipated impact; web-based BMP tracking tool, for tracking the implementation of BMPs and holding information related to their installation and use in Minnesota.

+The Agricultural BMP

+Handbook for Minnesota: A

+comprehensive inventory

+of agricultural Best

+Management Practices

+that address water quality

+impairments in Minnesota.

+This handbook includes: a

+definition of AgBMPs that

+affect water quality, an

+estimate of the effectiveness

+of each AgBMP, an estimate

+for the cost of design,

+installation and maintenance, a list of the potential barriers to adoption, and a list of knowledge gaps.